 - Senator Arthur Sinodinos AO: in relation to an ICAC investigation and related Federal Court Proceedings;

-- the former CEO of ABC Learning: in relation to criminal proceedings commenced by the Commonwealth Director of Public Prosecutions;
+- James Black, the former CEO of ABC Learning: in relation to criminal proceedings commenced by the Commonwealth Director of Public Prosecutions;

-- a non-executive director of James Hardie: in relation to civil penalty proceedings in the Supreme Court of NSW, the NSW Court of Appeal and the High Court of Australia;
+- Dan O’Brien, a non-executive director of James Hardie: in relation to civil penalty proceedings commenced by ASIC;

 - the estate of the late Richard Pratt: in relation to proceedings commenced by Madison Ashton in the Supreme Court of NSW;

-- Steven Hui Xiao, the former managing director of Hanlong Mining Limited: in relation to ASIC’s investigation into insider trading by the executives of Hanlong Mining;
+- Steven Hui Xiao, the former managing director of Hanlong Mining: in relation to ASIC’s investigation into insider trading by the executives of Hanlong Mining;

 - a senior executive: in relation to ASIC investigations concerning the Everest Financial Group;